British Esports Championships

 Not-for-profit organisation the British Esports Association has partnered with the Twitch Student Program and AoC Sport (part of the Association of Colleges) to grow the Championships and help give students support and opportunities.

-The Championships are open to all secondary schools, Further Education (FE) Colleges and Alternative Provision (AP) schools in the UK and will be PC based.
+The Championships are open to all secondary schools, Further Education (FE) Colleges and Alternative Provision (AP) schools in the UK and are PC-based.

-Each school or college is allowed to enter teams for three different games.
-The first confirmed game is 5v5 League of Legends.
+Each school or college is allowed to enter teams for three different games: 5v5 League of Legends (which has a PEGI 12 age rating), 6v6 Overwatch (PEGI 12) and 3v3 Rocket League (PEGI 3).

-The Championships will begin on October 10th and run for two seasons, the first consisting of eight weeks of fixtures with breaks for half term and the second running in the New Year.
-The first six weeks will feature a Swiss tournament format, with Playoffs taking place during the remaining weeks.
+The Championships began on October 10th and will run for two seasons, the first consisting of eight weeks of fixtures with breaks for half term and the second running in the New Year.
+The first six weeks feature a Swiss tournament format, with Playoffs taking place during the remaining weeks.

 The live finals are set to take place at the Insomnia gaming festival in Easter 2019 at the Birmingham NEC.

-Team signups don't open until September, but in the meantime you can view our download this handy PDF deck which runs through everything from format, to timings, PC specifications, safeguarding, info on funding, team jerseys, Twitch Student, the benefits of esports and more.
+You can view our download this handy PDF deck which runs through everything from format, to timings, PC specifications, safeguarding, info on funding, team jerseys, Twitch Student, the benefits of esports and more, including the rulebook and code of conduct.

 If you're a student aged 12-19 interested in taking part in the upcoming British Esports Championships for schools, colleges or Alternative Provision schools, here's some of the key info you need to know.